H-0341

 Enforcement Authority

 Attorney General enforcement.
-The Attorney General shall enforce the subchapter and may bring an action in the name of the State against a deployer or developer for noncompliance, including seeking temporary or permanent injunction, dissolution, or revocation of certificate of authority.
-The Attorney General may issue civil investigative demands upon reasonable cause to believe a violation has occurred.
-The Division of Artificial Intelligence within the Agency of Digital Services collects and reviews AI System Safety and Impact Assessments and refers noncompliant deployers to the Attorney General after a 45-day cure period.
-Private right of action available to any consumer harmed by a violation.
+The Attorney General may bring an action in the name of the State against a deployer or developer for noncompliance, seeking temporary or permanent injunction, dissolution, or revocation of certificate of authority.
+The Attorney General may issue civil investigative demands when there is reasonable cause to believe a violation has occurred.
+The Division of Artificial Intelligence within the Agency of Digital Services collects and reviews AI System Safety and Impact Assessments and refers noncompliance to the Attorney General after a 45-day cure period.
+Private right of action available to consumers harmed by a violation.
+Complaint-driven via online mechanism on the Attorney General's website.

 Penalties

-A consumer harmed by a violation may bring an action in Superior Court for damages incurred, injunctive relief, punitive damages in the case of an intentional violation, and reasonable costs and attorney's fees.
+Consumers harmed by a violation may bring an action in Superior Court for damages incurred, injunctive relief, punitive damages in the case of an intentional violation, and reasonable costs and attorney's fees.
 Violations also constitute unfair practices in commerce under 9 V.S.A. § 2453.
-No statutory minimum is specified; actual damages must be proven.
-Punitive damages are available only for intentional violations.
+No statutory minimum per-violation amount is specified; damages require proof of harm incurred.

 Who Is Covered